-As per the Geotech Report:
+As per the Geotechnical Soil Test Report, 23/07/2021:

-The topography of the property is quite variable and is characterised by a south- and southeast facing moderate slope which becomes steeper towards a natural drainage line in the middle of the property.
-The proposed development consists of 4 chalets and a main residence along the northern and north-eastern side of the site.
+The topography of the property is quite variable and is minimized by a south- and southeast facing moderate slope which becomes steeper towards a natural drainage line in the middle of the property.
+The proposed development consists of 4 chalets and a main residence along the northern and north-western side of the site.
 At the time of the investigation, the site was covered in thick indigenous vegetation and entry onto the site was restricted to access on foot.
 The ground surface conditions in the proposed development area were generally dry with no signs of groundwater seepage or any significant slope stability problems.